Fizmath/Fizmath-Plaza/README.md

 Just like factoring out equations zyx(a+b+c) = xyza+zyxb+zxyc, Pinia allows you to 'factor out' some arrays and functions, so that independent Views or pages can share them as global variables.
 This  eliminates the need for a parent-child complex data transfer design.
 Here is our [Pinia stores](ECHO/VUE/src/stores/global.js)

+Besides VUE's features, those global `basket` and `sstores` array in our Pinia greatly eliminate backend complexities, just forget about the VUE frontend and try to follow the above slides by the Swagger then you will appreciate that nice frontend stack.

 besides Vue Router's main functionalities, sometimes you need  to convey small routing data. see  this [slide](docs/a4.png) where Pinia in conjunction with Vue Router's [:dynamic](ECHO/VUE/src/router/index.js) conveys some info, if you refresh the page the store's id stays the same but  name and location got lost ,so fix it !